hyang373/CS215/README.md

  - When there is only one marble left on the pile, if it is the computer’s turn, the computer loses the game, otherwise the human player loses the game.

 ## Lab 8

+**The purpose of this lab assignment** : <br>
+ - to understand the concept of class, object, encapsulation, OOP
+ - to practice defining your own class

+** Prompt** : <br>
+In this Lab assignment, you will help Professor P to implement a Gradebook Report, which allows Professor P enter Final scores for CS215 students, then displays each score and its corresponding letter grade, calculate the average score, and find the highest score and lowest score.

 ## Lab 9
 ## Lab 10
 ## Lab 11